-Currently, there are no existing City utilities, nor any improvement plans for City Utilities in the vicinity of the Specific Plan area.
+Currently, there are no existing City utilities, nor any improvement plans for City utilities in the vicinity of the Specific Plan area.
 Several miles of new infrastructure are required to provide City utility services to the Specific Plan area.
-To ensure orderly expansion of the City Utility Systems and other City Infrastructure, the following Additional Entitlement Requirements are imposed upon all Subdivision Maps and Developments within the Specific Plan area.
+In order to ensure orderly expansion of the City Utility Systems and other City infrastructure, the following additional entitlement requirements are imposed upon all subdivision maps and developments within the Specific Plan area.